sunfounder/ezblock3/docs/source/create_new.rst

     .. image:: img/img_new_project2.png

 #.
-Now we get to the programming screen.
+Now we get to the programming page.

     .. image:: img/img_new_project3.png